Your basket is currently empty!

 Yet, understanding genetics can guide lifestyle modifications which may have an impact on disease onset or progression.

-Preventing Alzheimer’s is currently not definitive; however, adopting healthy habits such as regular and a balanced diet may delay its onset, fostering a sense of community within those dealing with this shared concern.
+Preventing Alzheimer’s is currently not definitive; however, adopting healthy habits such as regular exercise and a balanced diet may delay its onset, fostering a sense of community within those dealing with this shared concern.

 How can technology help with the care of Alzheimer’s patients?